YxZi5/Best_C2/README.md

 Client use libcurl to send requests to server.
 In Agent directory I attached libcurl.dll library witch is used during the compilation.
 But you can downloand libcurl yourself from this website: https://curl.se/download.html
 Attached library is 32-bit library, because I during tests I compiling malware to 32-bit binary with mingw compiler.
 Compilation process is also attached in file compilation.txt

+You can also take a look at simple_client.py is python script which do the same thing as client writed in c++, but python is more readable.

 Presentation the functionality: https://youtu.be/lquoPNmM7s4?si=DMtImyFi6JIfGHnx